yussefsoudan/development_container/README.md

-# Personal Development Container
+# Personal Development Container :hammer:
 A development container for C++ and Python3 development using neovim as an editor and tmux as a terminal multiplexer.

-## Installation & Usage
+## Installation & Usage :rocket:
 It's best to alias the following commands if you'll work with the container daily.

 1. First, build the image.
 This will take some time.